Jun 25, 2020

-It is believed that the church is named after Saint Lawrence, an Irish saint who died in Normandy in the 12th century, whose bones were conveyed to the church by local noble Sir Rowland Standish – who happens to be an ancestor of Mayflower passenger Myles Standish.
+It is believed that the church is named after Saint Laurence, an Irish saint who died in Normandy in the 12th century, whose bones were conveyed to the church by local noble Sir Rowland Standish – who happens to be an ancestor of Mayflower passenger Myles Standish.

 Don’t forget to pay a visit to Myles Standish Way – a street named after the famous Mayflower passenger!